gonblas/rentapp/README.md

     docker-compose up --build -d
     ```

-3. Check if the container is running:
+3. Check if the containers are running:

    ```bash
    docker ps
    ```

-Now you can access the Swagger Docs on http://localhost:8000/docs
+Now you can access the frontend at [http://localhost:5173](http://localhost:5173) and the Swagger Docs of the API at [http://localhost:8000/docs](http://localhost:8000/docs).

 ### Additional notes

-- Make sure that port 8000 is available and not being used by another application.
+- Make sure that ports 8000 and 5173 are available and not being used by another application.
-- You can change the mapped port by modifying docker-compose.yaml file.